Restaurateurs Sans

 Inspiration and aims

-During my PhD program, I had great opportunities to work with artists at the ten craft departments of the Ministry of Culture of Thailand, a chance to perform the experiment at the Hubert Curien Laboratory, and a great opportunity to visit the laboratory C2RFM of the Lourve Museum.
-All these opportunities inspired me to start working professionally as a conservation scientist.
+Throughout my PhD journey, I had opportunities to collaborate with artists at the ten craft departments of the Ministry of Culture of Thailand, to conduct experiments at Chulalongkorn University (Thailand), the Hubert Curien Laboratory (France), visit the C2RMF lab at the Louvre Museum, and attend many congresses related to color, art, and conversation.
+These experiences inspired my professional path as a conservation scientist.

 The research articles have been linked in this section.